FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-predictive-basket.md

 ## Predictive Basket

-The `ff-predictive-basket` element allows for easy integration with the FACT-Finder Predictive Basket feature.
+The `ff-predictive-basket` element allows for easy integration with the FactFinder Predictive Basket feature.
-To use it, you need a version of FACT-Finder **NG** and WebComponents `3.15.5` or higher.
+To use it, you need a version of FactFinder **NG** and WebComponents `3.15.5` or higher.

 ### Subject to Change